 This is mentioned by Tim Hart as the "first ever public appearance" of the band.
 These tracks (except for Prince Charlie Stuart) are available on the 2009 Castle CD Reissue of 'Please to see the King', the tracks are not in order though and listed incorrectly in places on the CD (i.e. Lark in the Morning as TopGear).
-Note that [thanks to info from Simon Jones and Chris Haines] the performance below on YouTube is listed as being from a 1971 'Top Gear' session, but it is this Music Room appearance.
+Note that [thanks to info from Simon Jones and Chris Haines] the performance below on YouTube listed as being from a 1971 'Top Gear' session is actually this Music Room appearance.
 No one is certain of the actual date of recording but it was broadcast on the 18th October 1970.
 Judging by comments it was almost certainly in July around the same time as the two sessions above.
-In an article on July 18th in MM John Pearse mentions Peter Knight now playing with them and says the group 'is really brilliant and so original' and would have almost certainly recorded the programme by then to make the comments.
+In an article on July 18th in MM John Pearse mentions Peter Knight now playing with them and says the group 'is really brilliant and so original'.
+He would have almost certainly recorded the programme by then to make the comments.

 It is a truly remarkable early performance of Steeleye and hopefully the full show will be made available one day.
 The programme was actually in part about how to make your own Dulcimer, and Tim's was shown extensively, hence the keen interest the presenter, Sean Davis, has in watching Tim!
 He used to run the recording studio at Cecil Sharp House in the 60’s and 70’s.
 The man in the armchair on the left is John Pearse, singer, guitar/bouzouki teacher.
 It has been said that the session took place in his flat.
 He also interviews the band in the show (the picture below) and a clip is available 'here' on this programme about Martin Carthy, its about 8.26m in.
 Only one track, 'The Lark in the Morning', has surfaced so far on video, below.